rubyleilei/kc3-docs/en/Strategy_Room_-_Profile.md

 <!---   **PvP: Attacked:** The amount of times you have been attacked by another player on your server.
 -   **PvP: Attacked won:** The amount of times you have been attacked by another player on your server but have won.-->

+#### Rank Points

+This area shows you the amount of ranking points that you have gained.
+The aim of this is for the viewer to start counting your rank points when you press a button to start counting, to stop counting and to reset the counters.

+For more information see [here](https://github.com/KC3Kai/KC3Kai/issues/122).

 <!--#### Achievements

 *(the idea here is just to have custom badge icons for players to screenshot and show-off)*: